valtterikonen/BoozeUP-site/README.md

 # BoozeUP 🍻

 BoozeUP is a social drinking game app where you can create groups, track your drinks, compete with friends, and view your drinking history — all in real time!
+(Android only for now, iOS support coming soon!)

 ## About the App

-The idea behind BoozeUP is to make social drinking more interactive and fun by allowing users to create groups, track consumption points based on drinks, and compete on leaderboards.
-Players can upload pictures, gain XP, and view their game history afterwards.
+The idea behind BoozeUP is to make social drinking more interactive and fun.
+Create groups, track your dricks, gain points, and compete on leaderboards.
+Players can upload pictures, gain XP, and view their game history and statistics afterwards.

 ## Features